sensu/sensu-go-workshop/lessons/operator/07/README.md

 ==TODO==

-## EXERCISE: register a proxy entity
+## EXERCISE 1: register a proxy entity

 1. **Create a proxy Entity using the Sensu Entities API.**